sathwikaadepu/Customer-Segmentation/README.md

 Annual Income (k$): Annual Income of the customer

 Spending Score (1-100): Score assigned by the mall based on customer behavior and spending nature.

-Steps for implementation
-Import all neccessary packages import ----- from ------ import -----
-Data Exploration